On an unseasonably warm day in February, 1989, my life turned upside down.

 I’m 34 years old, still walking, and planning to keep it that way.
 I can’t run, jump, or climb, and sometimes when I’m tired my leg collapses without warning, so I tend to have a lot of scraped knees (I’m often mistaken for a skateboarder, which is hilarious to me).
 I am also at increased risk of sudden cardiac death due to the heart risks associated with the carrier syndrome.
 But with regular cardiac checkups, my doctors expect me to remain healthy and mobile until the end of my life, which is unlikely to be hastened by my condition, and with genetic testing in early pregnancy, I will be able to make responsible decisions about becoming a parent.

-I am also insanely fortunate to have a partner who loves me more than I ever believed was possible and is willing to stick by me for all of it – whatever “it” turns out to be.
 But it’s an awful feeling to know that only a slight bout of misfortune – a lost job, an error on a health insurance application form ferreted out by an insurance employee who would like nothing better than to cut me loose, a change in policy, one of the multiple knee surgeries I will likely need in my lifetime – could turn my life, and the lives of those who care about me, upside down.
 As terrified as I am about a potential worst-case scenario’s impact on my immediate physical wellbeing, it’s the effect such an event would have on the people who love and need me that makes me feel truly awful.

 The other thing that makes me feel awful is when people say things like “My tax dollars aren’t going to pay for your health care!” or “Pay for your own pills!”
 When they say things like this, I know what they are really saying is, “I think it’s fine that all these things happened to you and the people you love, and faced with the option of letting a few of my tax dollars change things profoundly for the better, I wouldn’t, because I’m not sick and it’s not my problem.”
 This strikes me as odd, since my tax dollars pay for their roads, their police forces, and their schools.
 I have never once asked for my money back, because I believe all people (even ones who aren’t me) need and deserve vital infrastructural things like these, and I can see that even when I’m not sick, I benefit when my fellow citizens are happy, healthy, and whole.